Look Out for Privacy Traps!

-Franchisors, like many businesses, are benefitting from all sorts of new media tools, like enhanced websites, social networking and mobile applications.
-New functionality can drive users to online offerings, and raise the profile of a company's brick-and-mortar presence.
+Businesses are benefitting from all sorts of new media tools, like enhanced websites, social networking and mobile applications.
+New functionality can drive users to online offerings, as well as raise the profile of a company's brick-and-mortar presence.
 Also, online advertising provides an important new revenue stream, and as targeted advertising grows more sophisticated, businesses can demand higher premiums for advertising space.

-Each franchisor's use of new media raises different privacy risks.
+Each company's use of new media raises different privacy risks.
 But privacy hot spots tend to appear consistently in the following areas:

 - Does your content attract children?
 Online offerings might foreseeably be attractive to kids 12 years old and younger.
-Or, a franchisor could be aware that it actually has collected children's personal information online.
-Consider, a website with fun interactive features might ostensibly target an older teen/young adult demographic, but offer considerable "tween" appeal.
-Such situations are rife with legal risk under the Children's Online Privacy Protection Act (COPPA), which is actively-and publicly-enforced by the Federal Trade Commission (FTC), sometimes with seven-figure settlement penalties.
+Or a business could be aware that it actually has collected children's personal information online.
+For example, a website with fun interactive features might ostensibly target an older teen/young adult demographic, but still have considerable "tween" appeal.
+Such situations are rife with legal risk under Children's Online Privacy Protection Act (COPPA), which is actively-and publicly-enforced by the FTC, sometimes with seven-figure settlement penalties.

 - Do you know which marketing laws apply to your campaigns?
 Do you plan to market your offerings or those of your partners by text message?
 Email?
 Phone call?
 Fax?
-If so, federal or state laws could limit whom you can contact or require certain opt-out choices.
-Violations of such laws could lead to enforcement actions, and in some cases, private rights of action.
+If so, federal or state law could limit whom you may contact, or may require you to provide certain opt-out choices.
+Violations of such laws could lead to enforcement actions, and in some cases, give rise to private rights of action.

 - Do you use online advertising best practices?
 Congress, the FTC and state authorities-spurred on by privacy advocates-are ready to regulate online targeted advertising, unless industry self-regulation is found to work.
 Businesses have an interest in maintaining a self-regulatory regime, where innovative technology and new types of online partnerships can be quickly put in use.
 Furthermore, unintended consequences of regulation could choke off the important revenue streams that ultimately fund free online services.
 Accordingly, companies should understand the types of technology that their ad networks use, and avoid especially intrusive or aggressive mechanisms.
 They should consider adhering to voluntary guidelines concerning online ads that industry groups have developed.
 They may also wish to participate in ongoing policy debates.

-Every franchisor should periodically review its privacy and security practices to make sure that it is avoiding common pitfalls.
+Every company should periodically review its privacy and security practices to make sure that it is avoiding common pitfalls.